What Is a Dual Flush Toilet? Pros, Cons, & FAQ

 Toilets come in all shapes and sizes, with even different flushing mechanisms.
 In efforts to conserve water, dual flush toilets were developed and are gaining a huge following.
 However, it can be hard to know how they differ from regular toilets.
+Dual flush toilets are similar to normal toilets, but they feature two flushing mechanisms.
 Let’s find out what dual flush toilets are, how they work, and some other relevant info.

 What Are Dual Flush Toilets and How Do They Work?

 At a glance, dual flush toilets look much like regular toilets except with two flushing mechanisms.
 They have a dual valve that activates via a handle and button/lever.
 The handle activates a toilet siphon for flushing solid waste, and the lever or button activates a drop valve to flush liquid waste.

 Dual flush toilets use much less water than regular toilets because they typically use little to no water for liquid flushes as well as a smaller amount of water for solid flushes.
 Liquid flushes largely use a gravity-based system that simply flushes liquid away, while solid waste needs some pressurized water to get flushed.
 However, even solid flushes use a half-bowl of water or less.

 The other main characteristic of a dual flush toilet is a larger trapway at the bottom of the toilet.
 By using less water and a larger trapway, the toilet has an easier time flushing waste.
 By cutting out water for liquid flushes and reducing it for solid flushes, you can save hundreds to thousands of gallons of water per year with a dual flush toilet.